 Christian von Koenigsegg

 Like many young men, Christian von Koenigsegg was fascinated by machinery as a boy.
-Like many young men, he even went so far as to dream about creating his perfect sports car.
+He even went so far as to dream about creating his perfect sports car.
 In stark contrast to the rest of us, however, Christian actually went ahead and turned that dream into reality – at just 22 years of age.

 With extraordinary determination and vision, Christian explored the limits of both technology and innovation to create the Supercar of his dreams – the Koenigsegg CC.
 The Koenigsegg CC was the manifestation of a dream and its successful completion gave Christian the courage to continue, and to share his quest for perfection with others.
 Thus, the car company that bears his name was born.